mairon-lima/Cell-segmentation/README.md

 train_valid*.ipynb files are the jupyter notebook files that shows the codes and results of the training and validation process. vXXX shows the version of each file.
 In each version, we validate performance of a specific model with different network depths, loss functions, transfer learning, and input image modalities.
 We used 5-fold cross-validation.
 The train_validation_performance_results.xlsx file shows which file version is associated with the cross-validation situation.
 Performance values are provided for each validation fold separately in the table columns (val_dice1, val_dice2 etc.) [3-13].

-test_unet5L_cell_11jul21_v001.ipynb and test_unetXception_afmh_04jul21_v010.ipynb files are the jupyter notebook files that show the codes for testing the #1 and #10 model without training.
-Test results are saved to the specified folder for further evaluation.
-The unet_cell_seg_v001_5.hdf5 model file should be downloaded for testing.

 modelXLHzc* are the U-net model creation files that has 'X' network depth. modelUnetVGG16, modelUnetVGG19, and modelUXception are the U-net model creation files that have coefficients from the VGG16, the VGG19, and the Xception networks [14-17].

 data*.py files are the data prepration files required for training, validating, and testing deep learning models. data.py is used when the input is single channel image and the method is transfer learning. data_1ch.py is used when the input image is single channel and the method is learning from scratch. data_3ch.py is used when the input image is three-channel and the method is transfer learning.